-- 6) The production possibilities frontier model assumes all of the following except - A) labor, capital, land and natural resources are fixed in quantity. - B) the economy produces only two products. - C) any level of the two products that the economy produces is currently possible. - D) the level of technology is fixed and unchanging.
+- 71) The production possibilities frontier model assumes all of the following, except - A) labour, capital, land, and natural resources are fixed in quantity. - B) the economy produces only two products. - C) any level of the two products that the economy produces is currently possible. - D) the level of technology is fixed and unchanging.